AdobeDocs/experience-platform.en/help/query-service/ui/user-guide.md

 >[!NOTE]
 >
+> You can only schedule **one** query template using the UI.
+If you want to add additional schedules to a query template, you will need to use the API.
+If a schedule has already been added using the API, you will **not** be add additional schedules using the UI.
+If multiple schedules are already attached to a query template, only the oldest schedule will be displayed.
+To learn how to add schedules using the API, please read the [scheduled queries endpoint guide](../api/scheduled-queries.md).
+>
-> You can only schedule **one** query template at a time.
-Additionally, you should refresh the page if you want to ensure you have the latest state for the schedule you are viewing.
+> Additionally, you should refresh the page if you want to ensure you have the latest state for the schedule you are viewing.

 #### Delete a schedule